Rio de Janeiro

 Carnival!!!
 Prices often skyrocket, danger lurks around every corner, you have to fight for space in every restaurant, bar, hostel or street, but it's the worlds biggest party!
 Carnival arrived to Rio with the Catholic Portuguese, as a way to celebrate before the beginning of the Lenten season, an indulgence before fasting.
 However, it wasn't until the 1930s that neighborhoods began to compete to make the Carnival a huge display.
 Everything is celebrated in excess with extravagance and pure joy.
 If you do go during this time it is helpful to wear short shorts and bikini tops or other minimal clothing that will help you blend in with the crowd to protect you from robbers.
 Also be sure never to lose sight of any member of your group at any time.

-New Year's Eve is the other large celebration in Rio de Janeiro that involves massive amounts of fireworks and huge parties into the wee hours.
+New Year's Eve is the other large celebration in Rio de Janeiro that involves massive amounts of fireworks and huge parties into the early hours of the morning.

 Rio can be visited throughout the entire year, and generally you will find good weather.